 Once you have filled in the ballot, take it to the optical scan machine and slide it in.
 If you have left the ballot blank, or if you have marked more choices than are allowed in a particular race, you will be given the opportunity to receive a new ballot.

-Voters with disabilities have the option of voting on the ballot marking device (AutoMark).
-If you have a disability and wish to utilize the AutoMark to vote, let the registration attendant know.
+Voters also have the option of voting on the ballot marking device (AutoMark), which is accessible for voters who have disabilities.
+If you wish to utilize the AutoMark to vote, let the registration attendant know.
 A pollworker will will provide you with a paper ballot based on your precinct and party affiliation (if applicable).
 The AutoMark has audio ballot capabilities.
 To vote your ballot, you simply touch the screen next to the name of the candidate or the issue choice of your preference, or you may utilize the buttons on the device.
 You will be given the opportunity to review and make changes to your ballot before it is marked.
 Once you complete your selections, the AutoMark will mark your ballot and return it to you for placement in the DS200 ballot tabulator.